mark-watson/hy-lisp-python-book/manuscript/hytutorial.md

 ## Using Hy Libraries in Python Programs

 There is nothing special about importing and using Hy library code or your own Hy scripts in Python programs.
-The the directory **hy-lisp-python/use_hy_in_python** in the git repo for this book contains an example Hy script **get_web_page.h** that is a slightly modified version of code we will explain and use in the later chapter on web scraping and a short Python script **use_hy_stuff.py** that uses a function defined in Hy:
+The directory **hy-lisp-python/use_hy_in_python** in the [git repository for this book https://github.com/mark-watson/hy-lisp-python](https://github.com/mark-watson/hy-lisp-python) contains an example Hy script **get_web_page.hy** that is a slightly modified version of code we will explain and use in the later chapter on web scraping and a short Python script **use_hy_stuff.py** that uses a function defined in Hy:

-**get_web_page.h:**
+**get_web_page.hy:**

 {lang="hylang",linenos=on}
 ~~~~~~~~
 (import argparse os)
 (import [urllib.request [Request urlopen]])

-(defn get-raw-data-from-web [aUri &optional [anAgent {"User-Agent" "HyLangBook/1.0"}]]
+(defn get-raw-data-from-web [aUri &optional [anAgent
+                                            {"User-Agent" "HyLangBook/1.0"}]]
   (setv req (Request aUri :headers anAgent))
   (setv httpResponse (urlopen req))
   (setv data (.read httpResponse))